Nissan Ariya

-The Nissan Ariya is an electric car produced by the Japanese marque Nissan.
-The compact crossover was introduced in July 2020 as the brand's first battery-electric SUV.
-It is produced at its Tochigi plant in Japan since January 2022.
-The US launch of the Ariya was planned for the second half of 2021, but was delayed to 2022.
+The Nissan Ariya is a battery-electric car produced by the Japanese company Nissan since January 2022.
+It is a compact crossover SUV and is produced at Nissan's factory in Tochigi prefecture.
+The Ariya is the brand's first zero-emissions SUV.
+It was first revealed in July 2020, with the US launch of the Ariya initially planned for the second half of 2021, before being delayed to 2022.

+Available in New Zealand since late 2024, and September 2025 for Australia.

 Overview

-Originally slated to hit the market in 2021 at a starting price of $40,000, the Ariya production version was unveiled in July 2020.
+Originally slated to hit the market in 2021, the Ariya production version was unveiled in July 2020.
 Due to the chip shortage caused by the COVID-19 pandemic, the Ariya's launch was delayed to 2022 from its original 2021 launch.

-In November 2021, pricing was revealed for the US market.
-Deliveries began in the US in the fall of 2022 for the 2023 model year.
+In November 2021, pricing was revealed for the North American market.
+Deliveries began in the United States and Canada in late 2022 for the 2023 model year.

-The Ariya is available in both front-wheel drive and all-wheel drive (e-4ORCE) variants and with a 63 kWh or 87 kWh battery size.
+The Ariya is available in both front-wheel drive and all-wheel drive (e-4orce) variants and with a 63 kWh or 87 kWh battery size.
 The 63 kWh battery is only available on the Engage base trim.
-Standard technology on the Ariya includes Nissan's Safety Shield 360 system, which includes the ProPILOT driver assist system.
-The more advanced ProPILOT 2.0 system, which allows hands-free driving under certain conditions in available on some trims.
+Standard technology on the Ariya includes Nissan's Safety Shield 360 system, which includes the ProPilot driver assist system.
+The more advanced ProPilot 2.0 system, which allows hands-free driving under certain conditions in available on some trims.

+Nismo

+The Ariya Nismo was introduced on 12 January 2024, with up to 430 horsepower.

+Safety

+IIHS

+The 2023 Ariya was awarded "Top Safety Pick" by IIHS, which applies to vehicles built after March 2023, when Nissan made adjustments to the headlights and all trims comes equipped with LED projector headlights.